Automatic Migration of Reflection 6.x and F-Secure Settings

-You can install Reflection for Secure IT Windows Server on systems with an F-Secure server or Reflection for Secure IT version 6.x.
-Reflection for Secure IT automatically migrates your current identity (host key and certificates) and settings.
+When you install Reflection for Secure IT Server for Windows on systems with an F-Secure server or Reflection for Secure IT version 6.x, Reflection for Secure IT automatically migrates your current identity (host key and certificates) and settings.
 Your existing key and configuration files are not changed.

 - Existing host keys (hostkey and hostkey.pub by default) are copied to the new , so you don't need to make any changes to clients that are configured to trust your current host key.

 - Settings in your existing sshd2_config file are migrated to the new xml .
 Migration information is saved to the .

 - If you used a password cache, cached passwords are migrated to the new .

 - Start the server console.
 This triggers the migration of keys and settings without automatically starting the server.